dev0T/dev0T/README.md

 - 🎓 I'm a Computer Science student at Langara College (Vancouver, CA 🇨🇦), graduating in August 2022 with a citation in Full Stack Development!
 - 🎓 I studied Physics at the University of Brasília (Brasília, BR 🇧🇷).
 - ✈️ I moved from Brazil to Canada in December 2019.
-- 🌱 I’m learning a full javascript stack!
-(MongoDB Express.js React Node.js)
+- 🌱 I started having an interest on full stack development through MERN and now I'm enthusiastic about using React with TypeScript and NestJS!
 - 🦇 I love dark music and I'm really into darkwave/synthwave bands.
 - 😁 I'm really friendly and talkative and I love learning new things and talking to people.